 Refer in the label regarding tank mix information.

-This product may be used to control or partially control woody brush and trees by injection or frill applications.
+This product may be used to control woody brush and trees by injection or frill applications.
 Apply this product using suitable equipment that must penetrate into the living tissue.
-Apply the equivalent of 1/25 fluid ounce (1 ml) of this product per each 2 to 3 inches of trunk diameter at breast height (DBH).
-This is best achieved by applying a 50 to 100 percent concentration of this product either to a continuous frill around the tree or as cuts evenly spaced around the tree below all branches.
+This is best achieved by applying a 50- to 100- percent concentration of this product either to a continuous frill around the tree or as cuts evenly spaced around the tree below all branches.
 As tree diameter increases in size, better results are achieved by applying diluted material to a continuous frill or more closely spaced cuttings.
 Avoid application techniques that allow runoff to occur from frilled or cut areas in species that exude sap freely.
-In these species, make the frill or cuts at an oblique angle to produce a cupping effect and use a 100 percent concentration of this product.
-For best results, make application during periods of active growth and after full leaf expansion.
+In species such as this, make the frill or cuts at an oblique angle to produce a cupping effect and use a 100-percent concentration of this product.
+For best results, application should be made during periods of active growth and after full leaf expansion.